php-coveralls/php-coveralls/README.md

 ### phpcov

 Above settings are good for most projects if your test suite is executed once a build and is not divided into several parts.
-But if your test suite is configured as parallel tasks or generates multiple coverage reports through a build, you can use either `coverage_clover` configuration in `.coveralls.yml` ([see below coverage clover configuration section](#coverage-clover-configuration)) to specify multiple `clover.xml` or `phpcov` for processing coverages reports.
+But if your test suite is configured as parallel tasks or generates multiple coverage reports through a build, you can use either `coverage_clover` configuration in `.coveralls.yml` ([see below coverage clover configuration section](#coverage-clover-configuration)) to specify multiple `clover.xml` files or `phpcov` for processing coverage reports.

 #### composer.json